DuaneNielsen/superpacman/README.md

   * it's stateless!
 Supports Monte-carlo tree search
   * its vectorized by default, run batch sizes of 2048, 4096.. whatever your GPU can handle
   * outputs trajectories of pytorch tensors, ready to use
-  * outputs highly detailed 11 layer channel (walls, food, energizers, 4 ghosts, players, etc)
+  * outputs highly detailed 11 channel image (walls, food, energizers, 4 ghosts, players, etc)
   * ghost AI is implemented as per original game
   * can output absolute, egocentric, and partial egocentric observations
   * can output pixel observations (also absolute or partial egocentric)